-All completed instructor and course evaluations will be consolidated and course summaries are to be forwarded to the Campus Manager for review.
-In order to ensure confidentiality, students' names will not be requested or assigned to any rating forms.
-No individual student completed forms will be provided for review.
+All completed course evaluations will be consolidated, and course summaries are to be forwarded to the Campus Manager for review.
+To ensure confidentiality, students' names will not be requested or assigned to any rating forms.
+Ratings completed on-line will not include any identifying formation that may be generated through use of the Classe365 system.